Deploy and configure Azure Firewall in a hybrid network using Azure PowerShell

 -ConnectionType Vnet2Vnet -SharedKey 'AzureA1b2C3'

-Create the on-premises to hub virtual network connection.
-This step is similar to the previous one, except you create the connection from VNet-Onprem to VNet-hub.
-Make sure the shared keys match.
-The connection will be established after a few minutes.
+Create the virtual network connection from on-premises to the hub.
+This step is similar to the previous one, except that you create the connection from VNet-Onprem to VNet-Hub.
+Make sure that the shared keys match.
+The connection is established after a few minutes.

 New-AzVirtualNetworkGatewayConnection -Name $ConnectionNameOnprem -ResourceGroupName $RG1 `